Legacy Giving through Bequest Gifts

 Most who include Scouting in their wills often benefit their heirs at the same time.
 A charitable bequest is completely deductible from the estate.
 Depending on your needs, there are many forms a bequest to Scouting can take.
 These include:

-1. General Bequest a designated sum of money from your estate, such as $10,000.
+1. General Bequest: specifies a designated sum of money from your estate, such as $10,000.
 These are among the first bequests to be fulfilled in an estate.

-Many donors also establish testamentary charitable trusts in their will.
+Many donors also establish testamentary charitable trusts in their will or living trust.
 These may be annuity trusts or unitrusts just like those created during life but are funded or created in a will.
-Also, for donors who have used living trusts instead of a will, Scouting and other charities can easily be included in those.

 For those already with wills, simple changes can easily be made with a codicil.
 A codicil is a simple addition or amendment to an existing will.
 As with all bequests, codicils remain revocable during your lifetime.
 Regardless of your charitable plans, it is important to regularly review your will and make sure it meets the changing needs of you and your family.